Fullscript/spree_avatax_certified/README.md

 Testing
 -------

+Create a .env file to contain Avatax credentials, see .env_example

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.

     $ bundle